Changelog

 Fixed

-- `delete-agent` clears `defaultAgent` when deleting the default agent instead of leaving a dangling reference
+npx multicorn-shield initfor a second platform no longer overwrites the first agent's config delete-agentclearsdefaultAgentwhen deleting the default agent instead of leaving a dangling reference

 Security